Lexogen-Tools/idemuxcpp/README.md

 2. To demuliplex lanes where QuantSeq-Pool has been pooled with other libraries and read 2 has been sequenced longer than the actual barcode.

-If you sequenced i5 as a reverse complement, make sure to not fill in reverse complement barcodes into the sample sheet, but to use the ``--i5-rc`` parameter.
+If you sequenced i5 as a reverse complement, make sure to fill in reverse complement barcodes into the sample sheet and to use the ``--i5-rc`` parameter.

 ## Help
 If you are demuliplexing a large number of samples (more than 500) you might encounter the